Office of the Superintendent of Schools - Dr. Richard Kuder - Wyckoff School District

 DO rely only on official communication from school or public safety officials.

 DO listen for official information regarding reunification with your child.

 DO NOT call or rush to your child’s school.
 Your presence could interfere with emergency responders.

-DO NOT phone your child or school.
-Staff and students
+DO NOT phone your child or school staff.

 Wyckoff School District 241 Morse Ave., Wyckoff, NJ 07481